puppetlabs/puppet-docs/source/pe/3.3/quick_start_sudo.markdown

 You will add this class at the same time you add the Saz-Sudo module.

-### Using the PE Console to Add the Privileges and Sudo classes
+### Use the PE Console to Add the Privileges and Sudo classes

 [classbutton]: ./images/quick/add_class_button.png
 [add_sudo]: ./images/quick/add_sudo.png